dprint/dprint/docs/wasm-plugin-development.md

 - `get_formatted_text() -> usize` - Plugin should put the formatted text into its local byte array and return the size of that data.
 - `get_error_text() -> usize` - Plugin should put the error text into its local byte array and return the size of that data.

-### WASM Imports
+### Wasm Imports

-These functions are provided by the dprint CLI on the `dprint` module of the WASM imports.
+These functions are provided by the dprint CLI on the `dprint` module of the Wasm imports.
 They may be used for getting the CLI to format code with another plugin.
-The WASM plugin must expect these otherwise the CLI will error.
+The Wasm plugin must expect these otherwise the CLI will error.
 You don't have to implement using them though.

-Communication is done by using a shared WASM buffer.
-Essentially, the plugin stores its data somewhere, then writes to the shared WASM buffer, and communicates this information to the host.
+Communication is done by using a shared Wasm buffer.
+Essentially, the plugin stores its data somewhere, then writes to the shared Wasm buffer, and communicates this information to the host.
 The host does what the plugin tells it to do and stores its information in a local byte array.

 Low level communication:

 - `host_clear_bytes(length: u32)` - Tell the host to clear its local byte array and reinitialize it with the provided length.
-- `host_read_buffer(pointer: u32, length: u32)` - Tell the host to read from provided WASM memory address and store it in its local byte array.
+- `host_read_buffer(pointer: u32, length: u32)` - Tell the host to read from provided Wasm memory address and store it in its local byte array.
-- `host_write_buffer(pointer: u32, offset: u32, length: u32)` - Tell the host to write to the provided WASM memory address using the provided offset and length of its local byte array.
+- `host_write_buffer(pointer: u32, offset: u32, length: u32)` - Tell the host to write to the provided Wasm memory address using the provided offset and length of its local byte array.

 High level functions: